ScaledInference/Amp-JS-SDK/README.md

 ## ​3.​ Usage

 The browser client consists of three key components: initialization, observe, and decide.
-The initialization creates an amp instance that represents a single session in a project.
-The amp instance then provides two key methods amp.observe (to make observations) and amp.decide (to make decisions).
+Initializing Amp creates an amp instance that represents a single session in a project.
+The amp instance then provides two key methods; amp.observe (to make observations) and amp.decide (to make decisions).
 To support cross-platform integration, amp also provides serialize and deserialize methods.

 ### ​3.1.​ Initialization